Universal Humanoid Motion Representations for Physics-Based Control: Abstract

 \section{Abstract}

 We present a universal motion representation that encompasses a comprehensive range of motor skills for physics-based humanoid control.
-Due to the high-dimensionality of humanoid control as well as the inherent difficulties in reinforcement learning, prior methods have focused on learning skill embeddings for a narrow range of movement styles (\eg locomotion, game characters) from specialized motion datasets.
-This limited scope hampers its applicability in complex tasks.
-Our work closes this gap, significantly increasing the coverage of motion representation space.
+Due to the high dimensionality of humanoids and the inherent difficulties in reinforcement learning, prior methods have focused on learning skill embeddings for a narrow range of movement styles (\eg locomotion, game characters) from specialized motion datasets.
+This limited scope hampers their applicability in complex tasks.
+We close this gap by significantly increasing the coverage of our motion representation space.
 To achieve this, we first learn a motion imitator that can imitate \textit{all} of human motion from a large, unstructured motion dataset.
 We then create our motion representation by distilling skills directly from the imitator.
-This is achieved using an encoder-decoder structure with a variational information bottleneck.
+This is achieved by using an encoder-decoder structure with a variational information bottleneck.
 Additionally, we jointly learn a prior conditioned on proprioception (humanoid's own pose and velocities) to improve model expressiveness and sampling efficiency for downstream tasks.
-Sampling from the prior, we can generate long, stable, and diverse human motions.
-Using this latent space for hierarchical RL, we show that our policies solve tasks using natural and realistic human behavior.
+By sampling from the prior, we can generate long, stable, and diverse human motions.
+Using this latent space for hierarchical RL, we show that our policies solve tasks using human-like behavior.
 We demonstrate the effectiveness of our motion representation by solving generative tasks (\eg strike, terrain traversal) and motion tracking using VR controllers.

 \etocdepthtag.toc{mtchapter} \etocsettagdepth{mtchapter}{subsection} \etocsettagdepth{mtappendix}{none}